jennguyen1/nhuyhoa/_posts/2015-10-22-OLS-and-ANOVA.md

 ## 2    144 16.301  2   0.38098 1.6828 0.1895
 {% endhighlight %}

 Thus we conclude that for this data set, the full and simplified model are not significantly different from each other.
-The interaction term is not significantly different from 0, meaning that the slope of Petal.Length on Sepal.Length is the same for all species.
+The interaction term is not significantly different from $$0$$, meaning that the slope of $$Petal.Length$$ on $$Sepal.Length$$ is the same for all species.